-Spate commented, “In my mind, the ministry of coaching is to develop athletes to maximize their athletic skills to the praise of God, while developing the maturing elements of character, leadership, and the application of athletic lessons into everyday living.
-I am thankful for this opportunity and the rich tradition of Maranatha football.
-It is my desire to build upon that foundation while promoting the development of leaders for ministry in their families, churches, and the world.”
+Spate’s goal in coaching is to develop athletes to maximize their athletic skills to the praise of God, while developing the maturing elements of character, leadership, and the application of athletic lessons into everyday living.

 Spate took his first position in 1995 as head coach of the Juvignac Felins, a Division II semi-professional team located in Juvignac, France, after learning of the team through a football missions trip led by former head coach Terry Price.